AAdewunmi/OnlineLibraryManagementSystem/README.md

 1. Administrator -> allow user to log in, add / delete / print users, logout.
 2. Librarian -> allow user to log in, add / delete / search / print books, logout.
-3. Student -> allow user to log in, search, logout.
+3. Student -> allow user to log in, search, borrow / return logout.

 ## When is the project completed?